balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 update their code to set the corresponding ``ops`` structure member, ``matvecsetup``, to ``NULL``.

+A new operation, :c:func:`SUNMatMatvecSetup()`, was added to the SUNMATRIX API to perform any setup necessary for computing a matrix-vector product.
+This operation is useful for SUNMATRIX implementations which need to prepare the matrix itself, or communication structures before performing the matrix-vector product.
+Users who have implemented custom SUNMATRIX modules will need to at least update their code to set the corresponding ``ops`` structure member, ``matvecsetup``, to ``NULL``.

 The generic SUNMATRIX API now defines error codes to be returned by SUNMATRIX operations.
 Operations which return an integer flag indiciating success/failure may return different values than previously.